 For this reason, it greatly benefits homeowners to think of solar panels like any other piece of furniture or appliance in your home – take it with you when you move.
-This allows you to enjoy all the money-saving benefits of solar without worrying about loan payments, ROI, and payoff dates.
+This allows you to enjoy solar’s money-saving benefits without worrying about loan payments, return on investment, and payoff dates.

 How Much Does It Cost To Move Solar Panels?

 At Raze Solar, we understand that Florida homeowners may end up moving before paying off their solar loans.
 For this reason, we cover the cost of moving your solar panels to a new home for free.
-If we installed your system, we’ll cover the costs of moving them.
+If we install your system, we’ll cover the costs of moving them.
 Not all Florida solar installers do this, so make sure you ask!

 A few things to keep in mind: